 The inspector should evaluate the following attributes for each test selected for results review.
 Two alternate levels of inspection are provided in this procedure for test results review.

 The first level (i.e., more detailed review) involves independent inspection of test results.
-For the tests that are FOAK or license conditions, for tests that are not witnessed, and for other tests which the inspection plan requires independent inspector evaluation of test results, complete steps a – below in their entirety.
+For the tests that are FOAK or license conditions, for tests that are not witnessed, and for other tests which the inspection plan requires independent inspector evaluation of test results, complete steps a – d below in their entirety.

 The second level involves verification of licensee or test organization evaluation of tests results.
 For the remainder of the tests the inspection plan only requires verification that the test results have been adequately evaluated, and only step d below needs to be completed.